-Rated apparent power [MVA]

-- o Rated energy capacity of the energy storage [MWh] - o Energy storage upper and lower limits [MWh] - o Technical description of the controller, including controller settings - o Description of energy management
+- Rated apparent power [MVA] - Rated energy capacity of the energy storage [MWh] - Energy storage maximum and minimum state of charge [MWh] - Technical description of the controller, including controller settings - o Description of energy management

 For other types of resources, corresponding data describing the properties of the entity have to be documented.
 The specification of such data has to be agreed with the reserve connecting TSO.